zrakhimov/data-warehousing/README.md

 ## Basic Concepts

-* Companies run their businesses with OLTP (On-Line Transaction Processing) - also known as "Systems of Record"
+* Companies run their businesses with **OLTP (On-Line Transaction Processing)** - also known as "Systems of Record"
+  * These systems track everything that happens in a system.
   * Sales suport, order tracking, banking actions, customer support etc.
+  * Everytime a customer does something with a business, there's always a record what we call **transactions**
+  * These **transactions** are stored somewhere, a database.

 * Companies want to know things about their business (perform analytics)
+  * Businesses wants to know a certain **meaning out of this data**.
+  * This desire to perform analytics on the data that is stored called **analytics**
     * Report on results
     * Historical analysis
     * Identify trends
     * Predict future results

 * This can be accomplished in a couple of ways:
   1. Directly against the **OLTP** system